You will need to log on from a computer rather than a mobile device to complete this initial authentication process.

-If you are accessing NYT on a public computer, please remember to sign out.
+If you access The New York Times Online on a public computer, please remember to sign out!

 All current Reed students, faculty, and staff have direct access to nytimes.com once you activate an account using your Reed email address.
-Our campus subscription also includes mobile News apps for iOS and Android, NYT Audio app for iOS, newsletter subscriptions, New York Times in Education (see the NYT for Faculty tab), and archival content via TimesMachine (see NYT Archives tab).
+Our campus subscription also includes mobile News apps for iOS and Android, NYT Audio app for iOS, newsletter subscriptions, The New York Times in Education (see the For Faculty tab), and archival content via TimesMachine (see Archives Access tab).

-Note that the access provided is equivalent to a “basic” subscription level, so it excludes games like Crossword, Spelling Bee, or Wordle.
-Currently, we do have access to Cooking and Wirecutter.
+Note that the access provided is equivalent to a “basic” subscription level, so it excludes Games (like Crossword, Spelling Bee, or Wordle) and The Athletic.
+At this point, we do have access to Cooking and Wirecutter.

 This is a different site from nytimes.com.
 On campus, you can access it directly from the A-Z list; if you would like to reach this service from off-campus, you will need to set up an account through a separate registration page.